Plavit/Plavit/README.md

 - 💪 As a big fan of agile innovation, I have successfully competed at several hackathons, feel free to [check out my DevPost portfolio as well](https://devpost.com/marekszeles) if interested.
 - 🏎 What I am most proud of: I co-founded and led a team of students that built the first autonomous racecar in my country!
 [Check it out - eForce Driverless at Czech Technical University](https://eforce.cvut.cz/en/driverless/)

+### Research 🔬 and Teaching 👨‍🏫
+- Although it is not
+- I love teaching!
+I have taught several undergraduate courses already:
+   - CS106A CIP Python Senior Section Lead + Teacher mentoring (Stanford University, Spring 21)
+   - CS50 Python seminar mentoring (Harvard University, Winter 20)
+   - CS106A CIP Python Section Lead (Stanford University, Spring 20)

-### Education 👨‍🎓
+### Formal Education 👨‍🎓
-- 🎓 I have graduated with an Engineering degree (Summa Cum Laude) in Software Engineering, Artificial Intelligence and Innovation Management from Czech Technical University
+- 🎓 I have graduated with an Engineering degree (Summa Cum Laude) in Software Engineering, Artificial Intelligence and Innovation Management from Czech Technical University.
+- 👨‍💼 I also hold an MBA from Quantic School of Technology
-- 🏫 I’m currently studying Technology Policy at Cambridge University, where I served as a committee member for the Artificial Intelliegence society.
+- 🏫 I’m currently studying Technology Policy at Cambridge University, where I serve as a committee member for the Artificial Intelliegence society.

 <a href="https://github.com/Plavit">
   <img align="center" height="200" src="https://github-readme-stats-git-master.plavit.vercel.app/api?username=Plavit&count_private=true&show_icons=true&include_all_commits=true&cache_seconds=7200" />